sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 #    secretName: @REPLACE_ME_WITH_YOUR_CERT@
 ```

-TLS is setup by configuring the Ingress definition.
+TLS is set up by configuring the Ingress definition.
 For more information, see [TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).

-You will need to create a key and cert and store it in a Kubernetes secret.
-For the purpose of the example, we will call the secret _sas-tls-secret_.
-Once that is in place, update `${PWD}/run/visuals_ingress.yml` and change the `tls` section so that it looks like
+You will need to create a key and certificate, and then store it in a Kubernetes secret.
+In the following example, the tls section in the ${PWD}/run/visuals_ingress.yml file is updated to include the Kubernetes secret, which is named sas-tls-secret.

 ```
   tls: